SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 -->

 In the code above,
-the `NonsendableTemperatureReading` is a structure that meets the criteria to be implicitly sendable.
+the `FileDescriptor` is a structure that meets the criteria to be implicitly sendable.
 However, the extension makes its conformance to `Sendable` unavailable, preventing the type from being sendable.